elythi0n/centrifuge-server-php/README.md

-# PHP server SDK for communicating with Centrifugo server HTTP API.
+# PHP-based SDK for the Centrifugo server API.

 This is an unofficial Centrifuge PHP **server** SDK.
 More information on the [official documentation page](https://centrifugal.dev/docs/server/server_api#http-api).